Curious4Tech/File-Locking-Attribute-Management-and-Backup-Automation-Script-for-Linux/README.md

   - Unlock the file or directory when you're done.

 - **Schedule Backups**:
-  - Automatically back up files/directories to a specified location using `cron`.
+  - Automatically back up files/directories to a specified location using **`cron`**.
-  - Choose how often to back up (every 10 minutes, 30 minutes, hourly, daily, weekly).
+  - Choose how often to back up (every 10 minutes, 15 minutes, 30 nminutes, hourly, daily, weekly).

 ---